Natural joins

 socks medium

-The show table mixes the two tables Products and Variants, and yet Envision identifies Variants as the proper common table, and automatically performs a broadcast of the Products vector toward the Variants table.
+The show table expects all vectors to be in the same table, but the two provided vectors are in the two tables Products and Variants.
+Envision correctly identifies Variants as the common table, and automatically performs a broadcast of the Products.Product vector toward the Variants table.

-While it rarely makes sense from a supply chain perspective, it is possible to setup a situation where the common table is ambiguous, as illustrated by the following script:
+Advanced remark: while it rarely makes sense from a supply chain perspective, it is possible to setup a situation where both source tables can be used as the common table, making the choice ambiguous.
+In that situation, the first source table is used as the common table.
+This is illustrated by the following script:

 table Variants[Vid] = with